-The Procurement Process category sought information on the Entities' knowledge of the procurement cycle and how they were conducting their activities at each stage.
+The Procurement Process Category sought information on the Entities' knowledge of the procurement cycle and how they were conducting their activities at each stage.
 The handling of each stage of the procurement cycle is of utmost importance to the success or otherwise of any procurement transaction.
-Entities were to show that they had planned their procurement activities and that whatever they had procured was from their procurement plans for 2022.
-Tender notices were expected to be issued in accordance with the requirements associated with the procurement methods in their procurement plans, which should have been posted on the PPA website.
-In addition, evidence on the fair and transparent conduct of the procurement activities was sought.
+Entities were to show that they had planned their procurement activities and that whatever they had procured was from their procurement plans for 2023.
+Tender notices were expected to be issued in accordance with the requirements associated with the procurement methods in their procurement plans which should have been posted on the PPA website.
+In addition, evidence on the fair and transparent conduct of the procurement activities was sought..
 It is important that not only the winners of tenders are notified of contract awards, but also the losers be informed of the outcome of the tendering processes.

-The overall score for the Procurement Process in 2022 was 76.67% compared to 63.31% in 2021.
-Chart 4 shows that there was an overall improvement for all the components under this category relative to the 2021 scores.
+The overall score for the Procurement Process in 2023 was 81.89% compared to 76.67% in 2022.
+Chart 4 shows that there was an overall improvement for all the components under this category relative to the 2022 scores except in Notice that it declined in 2023.
+Some Entities did not post their adverts on GHANEPS or PPA website.